 Susan joined the team in November 2018 as Operations Manager supporting the CEO on financial management and programmes oversight to ensure Tree Shepherd delivers on its promises and contracts.

 Prior to joining Tree Shepherd, Susan was Head of Corporate Responsibility at property company Telereal Trillium and is a founder member and Fellow of the Institute of Corporate Responsibility and Sustainability.
 Susan is also a qualified accountant (ACCA), she has also worked for BT and Telereal Trillium, with responsibilities ranging from financial and management accounting to Board reporting and investment appraisal.

-Married with four children, Susan volunteered as Honorary Treasurer for their school Parent Teachers Association.
-She has since moved on to support two other local charities - the Turner’s House Trust, as a volunteer steward and has applied to become a trustee of Mind.
+Married with four children, Susan has volunteered as Honorary Treasurer for their school Parent Teachers Association.
+She now supports two other local charities - the Turner’s House Trust, as a volunteer steward and has applied to become a trustee of Mind.